Relevance Ranking of Keyword Search Results

 About Relevance Ranking

-- Other Relevant Titles brings in the remaining results matching the search, but ranks them last because where and how the terms appear in the record.
+- Other Relevant Titles brings in the remaining results matching the search, but ranks them last because of where and how the terms appear in the record.

 If you use complex search strategies, such as putting phrases in quotes or specifying the field to be searched (e.g., a:shakespeare and t:venice), relevance ranking will be turned off for that search.
 Your results will display in reverse-chronological order, showing the most recently published items first.

-Please contact a Reference Librarian for assistance with the problem you're having.
+Please contact a Reference Librarian for assistance.